 In the north of Albania, almost on the border with Montenegro, the small Velipoje boasts all the characteristics of a perfect seaside town: a long beach, many services for tourists, and typical restaurants where you can taste excellent fish dishes.
 The country’s real attraction is represented by over ten kilometers of coast bathed by the Adriatic Sea’s clear waters, which overlooks a beach of fine sand, particularly rich in iodine.

-Vlora is undoubtedly the tourist seaside resort par excellence of the whole of Albania.
-If you are looking to spend a holiday in a place that offers you fun and beautiful beaches, then this is really the one for you.
-If you don’t want to move to discover Vlora’s surroundings, the city beach itself offers you soft sand and clear waters for a day of relaxation or sport of your choice.
+Vlora is undoubtedly the tourist seaside resort par excellence of Albania.
+If you want to spend a holiday in a place that offers you fun and beautiful beaches, this is the one for you.
+If you don’t want to move to discover Vlora’s surroundings, the city beach itself offers you soft sand and clear waters for a day of relaxation or the sport of your choice.

 Along the northernmost coast of Albania, Durres is a pretty seaside resort loved by younger tourists and families with children because of the many entertainments offered on the beaches, the low sea, and the mostly sandy coast.